BalzNash/ADM-HW01/README.md

 # ADM - Homework 01

-In this repository you can find my solutions for the Python Hackerrank Challenges + some of the Problem Solving Challenges.
+In this repository you can find my solutions for Problem 1 and 2 of Homework 1.

 In particular: